It is said that Borzuy a physician in ancient Iran

 documents focus on topics in telecommunications and computer networks.

-former students of Dr. Chipps.
+students of Dr. Chipps.
 Any other use of this material requires

 permission before such use.
 Every effort has been made to ensure this